OpenJuke/media/README.md

-# media
+# OpenJuke
-Logos, Artworks, UI Concepts
+## Media Repository

+This repository contains logos, artworks and UI concepts for OpenJuke, an open-source self-hosted music platform